marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 All the tweaking of the plot layout applies here just the same (e.g. adjusting the axis tick labelling font sizes etc.).

-For vector graphics resolution is irrelevant as the elements are actual lines or points and not pixels.
+For vector graphics, resolution is irrelevant as the elements are actual lines or points and not pixels.
 Therefore, we need to start thinking about lines and points now.
-And here things are again a little "special" in R. The base size for points is 1/72 inch (standard) but for lines it is 1/96 inch.
-This means that when we specify a line width of 1 via `lwd = 1` we are really getting a line width of 0.75 as `72/96 = 0.75`.
+And here things are again a little "special" in R. The base size for points is 1/72 inch (standard), but for lines it is 1/96 inch.
+This means that when we specify a line width of 1 via `lwd = 1`, we are really getting a line width of 0.75 as `72/96 = 0.75`.
 In light of the PLOS ONE requirements for lines to be at least 0.5 pt this will mean that when we set `lwd = 0.5` we are actually producing a line that is too thin (0.375 pt).
 On the other hand, setting `lwd = 2` means that we still adhere to the guidelines as the result will only be 1.5 pt in width.

-If, however, we want to address this issue we could do something like this (using a simple line plot as an example):
+If we wanted to address this issue, we could do something like this (using a simple lines plot as an example):

 ```r